rnkn/fountain-mode/README.md

 Features
 --------

- - Support for Fountain 1.1 specification
+ - Support for the Fountain 1.1 specification
  - WYSIWYG auto-align elements (display only, does not modify file contents) specific to script format, e.g. screenplay, stageplay or user-defined formats